CSI Gijón

 The International Show Jumping Contest of Gijón, commonly known as CSI Gijón or CSIO Gijón when it becomes official, is a show jumping event held in Gijón, Spain, at the Las Mestas Sports Complex.

-It is considered as a CSI 5* by the FEI.
+It was a CSI 5* until 2022, and it is a CSI4* since then.
 One of the main characteristics of the event is the fact that betting is allowed and very popular among spectators.

 History

 The event was established in 1941 to promote equestrianism in Gijón and to offer an important sporting event in the city during the summertime.
 The first competition took place during 20–24 August 1942, and was a complete success as crowds of around 10,000 people gathered for the event, a rather unusual amount for what was not considered a spectator sport at the time.

-In 1987, the event has been the Spanish official show jumping horse showfor the first time.
+In 1987, the event has been the Spanish official show jumping horse show for the first time.
 In 1995, it recovered this condition until 2019 with the only exception of 2008.

 In December 2019, the organizers resigned to the officiality of the event as they did not accept the conditions requested by the FEI about replacing the grass with sand and banning bets.

 On 14 December 2020, the Principality of Asturias declared the Show Jumping Contest as a Festivity of Regional Touristic Interest.